Quickstart AsciiDoc3

 • Change to the new directory: cd ~ad3.

-• Be sure that these files are executable.
+• Be sure that all files *.py are executable - that should be the case.
 If not, set the permissions like so for all users: chmod +x asciidoc3.py.

 • Check installation: ./asciidoc3.py --version or python3 asciidoc3.py --version.